Compare Insurance Quotes

 Name Your Price

 It sounds like a great idea – you tell Progressive how much you want to pay, and they will find a policy to match your budget.
-The name, however, is a bit misleading.
+The name, however, can be a bit misleading.

-First of all, it gives the impression that Progressive will let you give them any number and they’ll make it work.
-Much like Priceline’s similar option for finding hotels and flights, the price you name has to be realistic, and there’s no guarantee there will be a rate that does fit your budget.
+Name your price, gives the impression that Progressive will let you give them any number and they’ll make it work.
+Much like Priceline’s similar option for finding hotels and flights, the price you name has to be realistic, and there is not a guarantee there will be a rate that does fit your budget.

 One of the most important things to be aware of when it comes to putting an insurance package together based on the cost rather than the coverage is the fact that less coverage can cost you more in the long run.

 One of the easiest ways for an insurance company to offer you a lower rate is to cut the coverage – remove options and lower limits.
 Higher deductibles are another popular method of getting a lower rate.
 To be fair to Progressive, they don’t try to hide the fact that they might need to reduce coverage to get you the rate you want; the system will highlight differences in coverage so you’ll be aware of what you’re giving up.